sujaysrinivas/HRAnalytics/README.md

 ![Screenshot (911)](https://github.com/user-attachments/assets/f1340319-379d-412f-be59-338a0499dd03)

 The above fig delivers the following insights:
-* The highest percent salary hikes (24.71%) are in the Human Resources and Research & Development departments.
+* Highest Salary Hikes: The Human Resources and Research & Development departments report the highest percentage salary hikes, at 24.71%.
-* The percent salary hike decreases progressively through the Software (24.64%), Support (24.57%), Hardware (24.55%), and Sales (24.53%) departments.
+* Progressive Decrease: The percentage salary hike gradually declines through the Software (24.64%), Support (24.57%), Hardware (24.55%), and Sales (24.53%) departments.
-* There is a consistent downward trend in salary hikes as you move across departments.
+* Overall Trend: There is a consistent downward trend in salary hikes across the various departments.
-* This suggests that the Human Resources and Research & Development departments have higher average salary hikes based on performance, while Sales has the lowest
+* Key Insight: This trend indicates that the Human Resources and Research & Development departments provide higher average salary increases based on performance, while the Sales department offers the lowest percentage salary hikes.

 6. Training time vs avg performance rating:

 ![Screenshot (912)](https://github.com/user-attachments/assets/6c64555f-00cd-4b80-ab11-23d72782dfe9)

 The above fig delivers the following insights:
-* Training time ranges from 1 to 6.
+* Training Duration: Training time varies from 1 to 6 hours.
-* Performance ratings are relatively clustered between 2.46 and 2.52.
+* Performance Ratings: Performance ratings are relatively clustered within the range of 2.46 to 2.52.
-* The data points seem to show that as training time increases, there is a slight upward trend in average performance rating, with the highest rating of approximately 2.52 at a training time of 6.
+* Trend Analysis: The data points suggest a slight upward trend in average performance ratings as training time increases, with the highest rating observed at approximately 2.52 for a training duration of 6 hours.
-* The chart could indicate that employees who spend more time in training tend to have slightly higher performance ratings, though the variation is small.
+* Insight: The chart implies that employees who invest more time in training tend to achieve marginally higher performance ratings, although the variation in ratings is minimal.

 7. Attrition vs distance from home: